awslabs/aws-deployment-framework/docs/admin-guide.md

     and prod AWS Organization with its own ADF instance per AWS organization.
     This approach allows for well-tested and stable prod AWS Organization deployments.
-If set, a matching SSM parameter `/adf/org/stage` gets created that you can reference in your buildspec files to allow for org-specific deployments; without hardcoding the AWS Organization stage in your buildspec.
+If set, a matching SSM parameter `/adf/org/stage` gets created in the deployment and all target accounts.
+    You can reference it within your buildspec files to allow for org-specific deployments; without hardcoding the AWS Organization stage in your buildspec.
 If this variable is not set, the SSM parameter `/adf/org/stage` defaults to "none".
+    More information about setting up ADF with multiple AWS Organizations can be found in the [Multi-Organization Guide](multi-organization-guide.md)

   - **default-scm-codecommit-account-id** allows you to configure the default account id that should be used with all source-code management platforms